MaggieVL/PacMan/README.md

   * make Pacman eat the coins
     * make the score go up every time he does so
   * make the red ghost chase Pacman in its own way - directly
+* Done
+  * animated the ghosts in the cage
+  * tried to solve the wall-identification inner tunnel bug